cleentfaar/CLSlackBundle/Resources/doc/installation.md

 # Ready?

-Let's send some messages to Slack!
+Let's start interacting with the Slack API!
 Check out the [usage documentation](usage.md)!